Kinza Wahid BW 1

 Add this expertise to your shortlist

-Kinza regularly handles both private and social housing possession claims.
-Her expertise includes securing possession orders, injunctions, and forfeiture, amongst other housing related issues.
-She is often instructed at an early stage to assist on drafting pleadings and providing written advice.
-She is highly skilled in defending cases involving the Equality Act 2010.
+Kinza Wahid is routinely instructed on private and social housing possession claims.
+Her expertise includes securing possession orders, injunctions and various other orders.
+She is frequently instructed by local authorities and housing associations at an early stage to assist on drafting pleadings and providing written advice.
+Appearing in fast track and multi-track trials for injunctions and other tenancy related matters.
+She is highly skilled in defending cases which raise Public Law and Equality Act arguments.

-She is often instructed by local authorities and housing associations for:
+Kinza is often instructed for:

 • Anti-social behaviour injunctions